-I thought this book would be the prefect springboard into some writing, reading, and comprehension activities.
+I thought this book would be the perfect springboard for some writing, reading, and comprehension activities.

-So I have created a simple handout to help your students practise their reading and writing skills.
+So I have created a simple handout to help your students practice their reading and writing skills.
 You will find three worksheets based on the book

 - The second worksheet is a reading comprehension page.
 First the children read the story and color the hearts.
 If you wish you could ask them to read the story three times, for fluency, and color in each heart as they finish.
 Students then have to match the story with a picture and answer two short questions.

 - The third worksheet is an open-ended activity.
 It provides the opportunity for students to draw their own picture about Valentines Day and write a sentence to describe their pictures.